 How To Stop A Cat From Eating Chicken Bones

 The best way to stop a kitty from eating these is not to introduce them in the first place.
 It is unlikely a housecat will encounter these if owners keep them appropriately stored and keep trash covered and secure.
 Prevention is key, and that responsibility falls to pet owners.
-Cooked bones are the most dangerous, so always keep those as far away from felines as possible.
+Cooked bones are the most dangerous.
 Keep all human foods securely packed away from curious felines.

 Frequently Asked Questions